Universal Studios Islands of Adventure (Photo: Kamira/Shutterstock.com)

 App to It.
 Sea World, Universal, and Disney all have official smartphone apps that list wait times, show times and closures.
 Use them.
 But update them the night before your first day; some of these apps may update or download information when they are opened — which can take a while in the park, where free WiFi is available but can be spotty.

 Try the Tried-and-True.
 Age-old amusement adages hold true.
-Get there early and run to the furthest popular ride.
+Get there early and run to the furthest popular ride to help skip the long lines of Orlando theme parks.
 A sprint to Space Mountain can save you hours of wait time later in the day.
 Eat lunch at off hours, either early (preferred) or late (beware the accompanying poor decision making).
 That way, you’re waiting in a shorter ride line while everyone else is in line for Bumblebee Man Taco Truck.